Learning to Adapt Control Barrier Functions Under Epistemic and Aleatoric Uncertainty: OA-CBF PROBLEM FORMULATION

 where $K_{\textup{cand}}$ is given by \eqref{eq:k_cand}, guarantees that $\vx(t) \in \calS$ for all $t \geq t_{0}$. \end{problem}

+The OA-CBF adaptation mechanism is independent of whether the underlying safety filter is implemented as a CBF-QP or as a sampled-data MPC-CBF.
+In the continuous-time CBF-QP realization, OA-CBF replaces the fixed parameter~$\bm{\alpha}$ in \eqref{eq:cbf-qp-constraint} with the adapted parameter~$\widetilde{\bm{\alpha}}(t)$.
+In the sampled-data MPC-CBF realization, the same replacement is made in the stage-wise MPC-CBF constraint \eqref{eq:mpc-cbf-constraint}; the discrete-time formulation is provided in Appendix~\ref{app:discrete_time}.

-To address \autoref{prob:framework}, we propose a new concept of \emph{locally validated CBF parameters} (see Fig.~\ref{fig:locally_validated}b), which are designed to guarantee safety over a finite time interval, i.e., $\vx(\tau) \in \calS$ for all $\tau \in [0, T]$, where $T < \infty$.
-We denote $\vx_{t+\tau|t}$ as the predicted state at time $t+\tau$ computed at time $t$, and $\vu_{t+\tau|t} = \pi(\vx_{t+\tau|t})$ for the corresponding control input along the trajectory.
+To address Problem~\ref{prob:framework}, we introduce a tractable, state-dependent finite-horizon approximation around the current operating point, termed \emph{locally validated CBF parameters} (see Fig.~\ref{fig:locally_validated}b).
+Rather than requiring a single CBF parameter to certify safety for all future states, this notion certifies a candidate parameter over a finite prediction interval $[t,t+T]$, where $T<\infty$.
+We denote by $\vx_{t+\tau|t}$ the closed-loop trajectory predicted by System~\eqref{eq:closed_loop} from the current state $\vx(t)$ with the candidate parameter $\widetilde{\bm{\alpha}}(t)$ held fixed over the prediction horizon, and by $\vu_{t+\tau|t} = \pi(\vx_{t+\tau|t};\widetilde{\bm{\alpha}}(t))$ the corresponding control input along the predicted trajectory.